dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 ### selectCamera

 Select camera by `cameraID`.
 The camera will be selected and further camera control settings will be applied to this camera.
-When the selected camera is changed by selecting another camera via this method, the settings that applied to this camera will be inherited by the newly selected camera.
+When the selected camera is changed by selecting another camera via this method, the settings applied to this camera will be inherited by the newly selected camera.

 ```java
 void selectCamera(String cameraID) throws CameraEnhancerException